FrederikTobner/JANUS/book/src/chapter-03-boot-process/README.md

 By the end of this chapter, we'll have a bootable kernel that verifies it was loaded correctly and halts gracefully.

 **Note:** This kernel won't produce any visible output yet—that comes in the next chapter when we add serial I/O. For now, we're building the foundation that everything else depends on.

+[!side]
+A working kernel that produces no output is like a tree falling in the forest.
+But Chapter 3 fixes this!
+[/!side]

 > **Design Note: Why x86_64?**
 >